Ali-Shir Nava'i: List of works

 Navodir ush-Shabob (Rarities of Youth) – the second diwan of Nava'i's Hazoin ul-maoniy.
 Navodir ush-Shabob contains 650 ghazals, one mustazod, three muhammases, one musaddas, one tarjeband, one tarkibband, 50 qit'as, and 52 problems.
 Overall, the diwan has 759 poems and is 5,423.5 verses long.
 Navodir ush-Shabob was compiled between 1492 and 1498.

-Nazm ul-Javohir – Nava'i's work written in 1485 in appreciation of Husayn Bayqarah's risala.
+Nazm ul-Javohir – Nava'i's work written in 1485 in appreciation of Husayn Bayqara's risala.
 In Nazm ul-Javohir, the meaning of every proverb in Ali's collection of proverbs entitled Nasr ul-laoliy is told in one ruba'i.
 The creation and purpose of the work is given in the preface.

 Nasim ul-Huld – Nava'i's qasida written in Persian.
 The qasida was influenced by Khaqani's and Khusrow Dehlawī's works.
 The Russian historian Yevgeniy Bertels believed that Nasim ul-Huld was written in response to Jami's Jilo ur-ruh.

 Risolai tiyr andohtan – a short risala that has only three pages.
 The risala, which seems to be a commentary on one of the hadiths, was included in Nava'i's unfinished work Kulliyot.
 Kulliyot was published as a book in 1667–1670 and consisted of 17 works.
 In his book Navaiy, Yevgeniy Bertels chose Risolai tiyr andohtan as the last work in his list of 22 works by Nava'i.

 Rukh ul-Quds (The Holy Spirit) – the first qasida in Nava'i's Persian collection of qasidas entitled Sittai zaruriya.
 Rukh ul-Quds, which is 132 verses long, is about divine love.

 Sab'ai Sayyor (Seven Travelers) – the fourth dastan in Nava'i's Khamsa.
 Sab'ai Sayyor is divided into 37 chapters and is 8,005 lines long.
 The poem was written in 1485.

 Saddi Iskandari (Alexander's Wall) – the fifth dastan in Nava'i's Khamsa.
 In this work, Nava'i positively portrays the conquests of Alexander the Great and expresses his views on governance.
 Saddi Iskandari was written in 1485 and consists of 88 chapters and is 7,215 verses long.

 Siroj ul-Muslimin (The Light of Muslims) – Nava'i's work about Islamic Law.
 Siroj ul-Muslimin was written in 1499 and discusses the five pillars of Islam, sharia, namaz, fasting, the Hajj pilgrimage, signs of God, religious purity, and zakat.
 The work was first published in Uzbekistan in 1992.